-“How do you tell people that youre going to sell them a smaller displacement engine for more money?”
+“How do you tell people that you’re going to sell them a smaller displacement engine for more money?” ~ Sue Cischke, Ford‘s vice president for Sustainability, Environment, and Safety Engineering, about the EcoBoost engine.

 Ninety-eight percent of America’s cars run on gasoline.
-While there is the desire to move to other fuels and technologies that has not happened and won’t happen in great numbers before 2012.
-Gasoline powered vehicles will be the number one seller for years to come.
-The race to get more miles per gallon out of the gasoline powered vehicle is on.
+While there is the desire to move to other fuels and technologies that have not happened and won’t happen in great numbers before 2012.
+Gasoline-powered vehicles will be the number one seller for years to come.
+The race to get more miles per gallon out of the gasoline-powered vehicle is on.

 You will start seeing a form of Ecoboost in all manufacturers, especially as we get closer to the Corporate Average Fuel Economy (CAFE) standards of 2016.
 People don’t want to give up their performance for fuel economy.
 They like the idea of more miles per gallon, just not at the cost of high performance with great torque.